 "I'll bring this back," he says, and goes to service remaining passengers.

-Once all the passports have been collected, the two officers get off together.
+Once all the passports have been collected, the two agents get off together.

 They carry the stack of passports to their private office.

-The lead at the front, handing back passports.
-The spotter follows.
+The Lead at the front, handing back passports.
+The spotter following.